TreeFrogTinkerer/microgovee/README.md

 * Autodetect Govee devices on LAN network that have the LAN network feature enabled
    - Not auto loaded.
 A companion file allows you to copy them into MicroGovee config file
+* Autodetect very selected Govee Bluetooth devices
+   - Not auto loaded.
+A companion file allows you to copy them into MicroGovee config file
 * Allows custom short names to be associated in json config file
 * Multiple devices can be controlled from the same API end point
 * Lightweight -- written in python